 Finally, we comment on the value of $R_{\rm H}$ in the ground state of LBCO.
 For $x=0.10$, the extrapolated value of $R_{\rm H}$ to zero temperature is estimated from Fig. 3 to be $-0.00375$ cm$^3$/C. Thus, based on the simple one-carrier model, the carrier density $n_{\rm Hall}$ is calculated to be $n_{\rm Hall} = - V_{\rm cell} / eR_{\rm H} / 2 = 0.0795$ per Cu in the CuO$_2$ plane, where $V_{\rm cell}$ is the volume of the unit cell in the notation of the tetragonal at high temperature ($I4/mmm$).
 For YBCO with $p=0.10$,~\cite{leboeuf} on the other hand, it has been reported that $n_{\rm Hall} = 0.0145$ per Cu in the CuO$_2$ plane.
-This value is comparable to the deduced value of 0.019 per Cu in the CuO$_2$ plane from the quantum-oscillation experiments.~\cite{leyraud} Assuming the negative value of $R_{\rm H}$ is originated from a possible pocket on the Fermi surface, a simple comparison of $n_{\rm Hall}$ between LBCO and YBCO results in a larger pocket in LBCO than in YBCO.
-This appears to be inconsistent with that expected from the experimentally observed Fermi-surface topology,~\cite{ino,nakayama} because the reconstructed Fermi surface due to the commensurate AF order or the $d$DW order is expected to produce a larger electron pocket around $(\pm \pi,0)$, $(0,\pm \pi)$ in YBCO than in LBCO.
-Accordingly, it is hard to make quantitative discussion on the negative value of $R_{\rm H}$ in the ground state using the simple one-carrier model.
+This value is comparable to the deduced value of 0.019 per Cu in the CuO$_2$ plane from the quantum-oscillation experiments.~\cite{leyraud} Assuming the negative value of $R_{\rm H}$ originates from a possible pocket on the Fermi surface, a simple comparison of $n_{\rm Hall}$ between LBCO and YBCO results in a larger pocket in LBCO than in YBCO.
+This appears to be inconsistent with that expected from the experimentally observed Fermi-surface topology,~\cite{ino,nakayama} because the reconstructed Fermi surface owing to the commensurate AF order or the $d$DW order is expected to produce a larger electron pocket around $(\pm \pi,0)$, $(0,\pm \pi)$ in YBCO than in LBCO.
+Accordingly, it is hard to have a quantitative discussion on the negative value of $R_{\rm H}$ in the ground state by using the simple one-carrier model.

-In conclusion, $R_{\rm H}$ in the stripe-ordered LBCO and LNSCO in the TLT phase markedly decreases due to the formation of the charge-spin stripe order.
+In conclusion, $R_{\rm H}$ in the stripe-ordered LBCO and LNSCO in the TLT phase markedly decreases owing to the formation of the charge-spin stripe order.
 In the ground state, on the other hand, $R_{\rm H}$ is zero in the completely ordered charge-spin stripe state at $x=1/8$, while it is negative in the less-stabilized state of the charge stripe for $x<1/8$.
-The $p$-dependent behavior of $R_{\rm H}$ including its sign is interpreted as being due to the delicate balance of the contributions of the hole-like Fermi surface and the possible electron pocket arising from the formation of the charge-spin stripe order.
+The $p$-dependent behavior of $R_{\rm H}$ including its sign is interpreted as owing to the delicate balance of the contributions of the holelike Fermi surface and the possible electron pocket arising from the formation of the charge-spin stripe order.